awsdocs/aws-batch-user-guide/doc_source/array_index_example.md

    violet
    ```

-1. Create a file called `print-color.sh` in your workspace directory and paste the contents below into it\.
+1. Create a file named `print-color.sh` in your workspace directory and paste the following into it\.
 **Note**
 The `LINE` variable is set to the `AWS_BATCH_JOB_ARRAY_INDEX` \+ 1 because the array index starts at 0, but line numbers start at 1\.
-The `COLOR` variable is set to the color in `colors.txt` that is associated with its line number\.
+The `COLOR` variable is set to the color in `colors.txt` that's associated with its line number\.

    ```
    #!/bin/sh